bhowell2/binary-insert-js/README.md

 So, when inserting multiple values the array is (usually) only resized once, so the resize penalty is not paid each time like it is with Binary Insert (which uses splice to insert the element).

-So, when inserting multiple elements the cost for Binary Insert is `O(a * (log(n) + n))`.
+So, when inserting multiple elements (`a`) the cost for Binary Insert is `O(a * (log(n) + n))`.
 Yet, the cost for Insert-then-sort is still (roughly) the same at `O(n * log(n) + n)`.

-There is, of course, more going on than this reduction, but it should provide a pretty intuitive explanation for the benchmark results.
+There is, of course, more going on than this reduction, as it doesn't perfectly explain the output, but it should provide a pretty intuitive explanation for the benchmark results.